-As described above, our Code of Conduct seeks to identify and mitigate conflicts of interest between our directors, officers and employees, including our Chief Executive Officer and other executive officers, on the one hand, and the Company on the other hand, in accordance with applicable rules and regulations of the SEC and Nasdaq.
-Our Code of Conduct is available on our website www.glpropinc.com, under the "About Us" section.
-Waivers of our Code of Conduct are required to be disclosed in accordance with SEC and Nasdag requirements.
-In addition, we adopted corporate governance guidelines to assist our Board of Directors in the exercise of its responsibilities and to serve our interests and those of our shareholders.
+As described above, our Code of Business Conduct seeks to identify and mitigate conflicts of interest between our directors, officers and employees, including our Chief Executive Officer and other executive officers, on the one hand, and the Company on the other hand, in accordance with applicable rules and regulations of the SEC and Nasdaq.
+Our Code of Business Conduct is available on our website www.glpropinc.com, under the "Investors" section.
+Waivers of our Code of Business Conduct are required to be disclosed in accordance with SEC and Nasdaq requirements.
+In addition, we adopted Corporate Governance Guidelines to assist our Board of Directors in the exercise of its responsibilities and to serve our interests and those of our shareholders.
+The information on our website shall not be deemed incorporated by reference in this Proxy Statement.